-Da ıte: Ini Initiator: De epart tment: 1.
-(C_i) ief Description of the Proposal: redit hours, number of courses, certificate/degree/specialized training courses, etc. ease include any changes from the original Phase I process) 2.
-2. Summary of the Proposal: Describe the rationale to offer this curriculum.
-(Please include any changes from the original Phase I process) 3.
-Rationale and Documentation: (Please answer all the following questions-be ationale and Documentation: lease answer all the following questions-be specific) a) Does this program exist at other community colleges?
-If so, what are the program trends at other institutions? b) What are the target student markets for the program? c) What are the enrollment or graduation goals for the program? d) Does industry projected trends and growth justify the need for this program? e) What are the state and national wage comparisons for graduates of this field? f) What are the occupation percentages for seasonal and annual employment is this field? g) Describe the labor pool demographics. h) Will this program collaborate with the Career Start? i) Will this program work in partnership with other programs at the college?
-Is so, describe.
+- 1. Brief Description of the Proposal: (Credit hours, number of courses, certificate/degree/specialized training courses, etc. Please include any changes from the original Phase I process) - 2.
+Summary of the Proposal: (Describe the rationale to offer this curriculum.
+Please include any changes from the original Phase I process) - 3.
+Rationale and Documentation: (Please answer all the following questions-be specific) - a) Does this program exist at other community colleges?
+If so, what are the program trends at other institutions? - b) What are the target student markets for the program? - c) What are the enrollment or graduation goals for the program? - d) Does industry projected trends and growth justify the need for this program? - e) What are the state and national wage comparisons for graduates of this field? - f) What are the occupation percentages for seasonal and annual employment is this field? - g) Describe the labor pool demographics. - h) Will this program collaborate with the Career Start? - i) Will this program work in partnership with other programs at the college?
+Is so, describe - j) Will this program need funding for marketing?
+If so, describe the methods and cost associated. - k) Has the department conducted any internal surveys with current surveys?
+If so, what were the results? - 1) Describe the graduate/employee education level required for gainful employment. - m) What kind of employment level within the industry can a person obtain without an education in the field compared to a person with an education in the field? - n) What are the typical graduate positions that can be found within this employment field? - o) Describe any employment or career tracks within this industry. - p) Will the typical employer require additional training upon being hired? - q) Does this industry require industry certifications?
+If so, will these be offered to the students at the college? - r) What are the typical course offering times and locations needed for this program?